 Founded in benevolence, continuing the tradition

 RFBI was founded in 1880 to assist those in need at a time when there were no Government funded social welfare programs.
-137 years late, we still pride ourselves in fulfilling this role through provision of aged care services, and through our benevolence and annuity programs.
+138 years later, we still pride ourselves in fulfilling this role through provision of aged care services, and through our benevolence and annuity programs.

 Currently RFBI has 20 retirement villages, 21 residential villages and covers 6 regions with Care at Home services across NSW and ACT.
 In total RFBI cares for in excess of 2,200 older community members.